electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 typedef eastl::tuple<Ts&&...> rvalue_tuple;
 ```
 So with this, and the fact that the iterator type satisfies
-the RandomAccessIterator requirements, it is possible to use tuple_vector in
+the `RandomAccessIterator` requirements, it is possible to use `tuple_vector` in
-most ways and manners that vector was previously used with few structural
+most ways and manners that `vector` was previously used with few structural
 differences.

-However, even if not using it strictly as a replacement for vector, it is
+However, even if not using it strictly as a replacement for `vector`, it is
 still useful as a tool for simplifying management of an otherwise raw usage
 of a structure of arrays.

-For example, it may be desirable to use tuple_vector just to perform a single
+For example, it may be desirable to use `tuple_vector` just to perform a single
 large memory allocation instead of a series of smaller memory allocations,
-by sizing the tuple_vector as needed, fetching the necessary pointers with
+by sizing the `tuple_vector` as needed, fetching the necessary pointers with
 data() or get<...>(), and carrying on normally.

 One example where this can be utilized is to with ISPC integration.
 Given the